qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/about/sponsorship.rst

 goes into the project.
 These sponsors are listed below with our thanks!

 ..
-Gold sponsors: NOTE !!! keep these sorted please so it is easy to check validity
+Gold sponsors: NOTE !!! keep these sorted please (latest expiry first) so it is easy to check validity

 |gold|
 |aas_long|